Advertiser Disclosure

 Jump to Section

-Want to know a bit more?
-In this post we’re answering questions such as: What types of fares are there on Southwest Airlines?
+If you’re flying Southwest, you might want answers to questions such as: What types of fares does Southwest Airlines offer?
 How does Southwest’s boarding process work?
 What is the Southwest Companion Pass?
 Do I have to pay for bags on Southwest?
-And much more…

 Basic Info